rystsov/perseus/tidb/README.md

-Perseus is a set of scripts to test how RethinkDB behaves when a leader is separated from the peer but maintain connection to the clients.
+Perseus is a set of scripts to test how TiDB behaves when a leader is separated from the peer but maintain connection to the clients.
 It consists of scripts:

-  * to download RethinkDB
+  * to download TiDB
   * to run it
   * to generate load and measure a number of successful operations per second per node and per whole cluster